Bug #2905

 Maybe someone has idea where i should look, otherwise i'll try to come up with test case without private data in it...

-Updated by slawomir.pryczek about 6 years ago
+Updated by slawomir.pryczek over 6 years ago

 Thought it'll be more hard to reproduce this but it appears that this bug is very simple to get, so here is a working test-case.
 We only need to call php file with large enough GET data, and it automatically gets a thread into some kind of broken state for minutes while logs get flooded with fcg-request already in use...

-Updated by slawomir.pryczek about 6 years ago
+Updated by slawomir.pryczek over 6 years ago

 I'll keep updating this ticket with new data as the issue seems serious, so from what i discovered after some code edits is that the path that returns HTTP-400 for bad request is broken in .49 and .50, while in .45 it's working fine.